MikeModder/Endless/README.md

 Also, any changes made to any piece of code published here may be stated.

+## Donations

+Endless is developed in my free time, and I (obviously) dont get paid for making it.
+The support is also free; so if the bot has helped you, or has been useful for your server please consider [Donating](https://paypal.me/artuto).

+To get perks if you donated please join the support server below.

+If you can't donate money, you may want to consider joining my [Minecraft server](https://libertylandmc.tk).
+You can find cool people there!

 ## Editing the source code

 I won't provide support when editing the source code to create a custom build of Endless (unless its going to be a [pull request](https://github.com/EndlessBot/Endless/pulls)).